jasonjson/jasonjson.github.io/_posts/2015-10-21-search-insert-position.markdown

 ---
 layout: post
-title: Search Insert Position
+title: 35 - Search Insert Position
 date: 2015-10-21 02:27:15.000000000 -04:00
 tags:
-- Algorithm
+- Leetcode
 categories:
 - Binary Search Tree
-- Sorting
 author: Jason
 ---
 **Given a sorted array and a target value, return the index if the target is found.
 If not, return the index where it would be if it were inserted in order.
 You may assume NO duplicates in the array.**